ValeenaAfzal/ValeenaAfzal/README.md

 </p>
  <h1 align="center">Hi there, I'm Valeena Afzal</h1>
     <p align="center">
-        An Associate Software Engineer Student at
+        An Associate Software Engineer at
             <a href="https://www.redmath.com/" target="_blank">
                RedMath
             </a> Lahore, Pakistan.
 I'm a Backend developer with profound interest in Cyber Security.